-- m Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one). - n The Chair of the Council, if present, shall preside at a meeting.
-If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one), if present, shall preside.
-If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non councillors with voting rights present and voting. - p The chair of a meeting may give an original vote on any matter - put to the vote, and in the case of an equality of votes may exercise their casting vote whether or not they gave an original vote.
+- M Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council. - The Chair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair of the Council , if present, shall preside.
+If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting - shall be decided by a majority of the councillors and non- - councillors with voting rights present and voting. - p The chair of a meeting may give an original vote on any matter - put to the vote, and in the case of an equality of votes may - exercise their casting vote whether or not they gave an original vote.